 Just for fun, below are links to all the artist pages I know about that actually represent my music.
 (Still a work in progress; the below info is incomplete.)

 Visit Robert Kennedy on Bandcamp where you can purchase CDs, digital downloads, and streaming.
 Because Bandcamp gives the artist pretty thorough control over how their music is organized, it’s pretty much the only vendor site where my artist presence and my material completely make sense without anything weird.

-On iTunes, like on CD Baby and Pandora, I have a bifurcated identity.
+On iTunes, as on Pandora, I have a bifurcated identity.
 Things used to be messed up worse than just that on iTunes, where my work was mixed with another Robert Kennedy’s.
 But now it seems better organized, thanks to their response to my submitting an “artist separation request.”
 You can visit The Robert Kennedy Trio on the iTunes Store where you can find Big Shoes and purchase digital downloads or stream on Apple Music.
 You’ll notice Closer to Home isn’t on that page, and that’s because Closer to Home is by Robert Kennedy, not the Robert Kennedy Trio.
 Closer to Home, then, appears on the Robert Kennedy artist page.
 Before they handled my artist separation request, Closer to Home appeared on another Robert Kennedy artist page, which contains at least three albums that are the work of another Robert Kennedy.

 Spotify had basically the same problem as iTunes, and as with iTunes, an artist separation request took care of the mingling of my work with another musician’s.
 Now there are two different pages pertaining to my work here and here, while the page here contains work by another artist named Robert Kennedy (and used to contain Closer to Home as well).